 Applications received for units in the Trust are recorded net of any entry fees payable prior to the issue of units in the Trust.
 Redemptions from the Trust are recorded gross of any exit fees payable after the cancellation of the units redeemed.
-Units are issued and redeemed at the holder's option at prices based on the Trust's net asset value per unit at the time of issue or redemption.
-The Trust's net asset value per unit is calculated by dividing the net assets attributable to the holders of the Trust with the total number of outstanding units of the Trust.
+Units are issued and redeemed at the holder's option at prices based on the Trust's net asset value per unit it is calculated by dividing the net assets attributable to the holders of the Trust with the total number of outstanding units of the Trust.
 In accordance with the provisions of the offering documents, investment positions are valued based at the appropriate market bid or ask price for the purpose of determining the net asset value per unit for subscriptions and redemptions.